khariha/InternetRadio/README.md

 We may update this Privacy Policy in the future.
 Any changes will be effective upon posting the updated Privacy Policy within the App.

 **6. Contact Us**
-If you have any questions or concerns regarding this Privacy Policy, please contact us at [contact email].
+If you have any questions or concerns regarding this Privacy Policy, please contact us at khariha@iu.edu.

 - Support for additional countries.